 In January of 2016 Robert Kyncl, the Chief Business Officer at YouTube gave a keynote speech at CES that focused on a few important trends and insights regarding the future of digital video.
 While another CES has come and gone, we think the information and ideas Robert shared a year and a half ago are still highly relevant.

 Mr. Kyncl referenced YouTube a lot in his speech.
 Although this was an obvious pitch for YouTube, the company has become a dominant and innovative force in the digital video arena.
 So we think it’s worth keeping tabs on their activities.

-Consumption of video on mobile devices is growing rapidly.
-Research conducted by YouTube with Nielsen shows that the time 18 to 34 year olds spent on TV fell 9% in 2015.
+The consumption of video on mobile devices is growing rapidly.
+Research conducted by YouTube with Nielsen shows that the time 18 to 34-year-olds spent on TV fell 9% in 2015.
 Meanwhile, this same audience spent 48% more time on YouTube, with mobile viewing making up the largest source of growth.
 On YouTube, the average time people spent watching video on their mobile device was forty minutes in 2015, a gain of 50 percent year-on-year.

 A key contributor to the growth of mobile video is the fact that you can choose to consume it on your own.